varffs/c-gent-net/content/sections/2_Media, culture and politics/copy.md

-I have over ten years’ experience as a media practitioner.
-For eleven years, I was a senior editor and journalist at [Novara Media](https://novaramedia.com), where I was a director.
 I'm interested in the role of media in enabling change, community, intersubjectivity, solidarity.
+I have over ten years’ experience as a media practitioner, including as a senior editor and director at [Novara Media](https://novaramedia.com).

 Some of my key achievements at Novara Media include expanding the team, overseeing the transition from being a voluntary enterprise to a full-time professional company as the organisation's first Head of Operations, and later becoming Novara's first North of England Editor.
 In addition to being a member of the Code Committee of the press regulator Impress, I am a co-opted committee member at the Joseph Rowntree Charitable Trust.